Published on in Health Tip of the Week

 When can my child be vaccinated against COVID-19?

-The good news, however, is that at least one trial studying COVID-19 vaccines in teens (ages 12-16) has been completed and we expect to learn of the results in the upcoming weeks.
-Additionally, vaccine trials are now beginning in younger children, and scientists hope to have sufficient safety data to approve a vaccine for children before the 2021-2022 school year.
+The good news, however, is that vaccine trials are now beginning in younger children, and scientists hope to have sufficient safety data to approve a vaccine for young children before the 2021-2022 school year.

 Keep in mind that all COVID-19 vaccines available in the U.S. are already approved for use in older teens: the Moderna vaccine is approved for ages 18 and older, and approval of the Pfizer-Biontech vaccine was recently extended for use in people ages 12 and older.

-To find out when your teenager may be able to receive the vaccine, speak to your pediatrician and keep an eye on your local health department’s website.
+To find out when your teen may be able to receive the vaccine, speak to your pediatrician and keep an eye on your local health department’s website.

 For more detailed information about the COVID-19 vaccine, including recommendations for pregnant or nursing moms, visit CHOP’s Vaccine Education Center.